GNOME: GNOME 1

-GNOME was started on 15 August 1997 by Miguel de Icaza and Federico Mena as a free software project to develop a desktop environment and applications for it.
+GNOME was started on 15 August 1997 by Miguel de Icaza and Federico Mena as a free software project to develop a desktop environment and applications.
 It was founded in part because the K Desktop Environment, which was growing in popularity, relied on the Qt widget toolkit which used a proprietary software license until version 2.0 (June 1999).
 In place of Qt, GTK (formerly called GIMP Toolkit) was chosen as the base of GNOME.
 GTK is licensed under the GNU Lesser General Public License (LGPL), a free software license that allows software linking to it to use a much wider set of licenses, including proprietary software licenses.
 GNOME itself is licensed under the LGPL for its libraries and the GNU General Public License (GPL) for its applications.

 GNOME was formerly a part of the GNU Project, but that is no longer the case.
 In 2021, GNOME Executive Director Neil McGovern publicly tweeted that GNOME was not a GNU project and that he had been asking GNU to remove GNOME from their list of packages since 2019.
 In 2021, GNOME was removed from the list.
 GNOME proceeded to remove mentions of any link to GNU from their code and documentation.
-The name "GNOME" was initially an acronym for GNU Network Object Model Environment, referring to the original intention of creating a distributed object framework similar to Microsoft's OLE, but the acronym was eventually dropped because it no longer reflected the vision of the GNOME project.
+The name "GNOME" was initially an acronym for GNU Network Object Model Environment, referring to the original intention of creating a distributed object framework similar to Microsoft's OLE.
+The acronym was eventually dropped because it no longer reflected the vision of the GNOME project.

 The California startup Eazel developed the Nautilus file manager from 1999 to 2001.
 De Icaza and Nat Friedman founded Helix Code (later Ximian) in 1999 in Massachusetts; this company developed GNOME's infrastructure and applications and was purchased by Novell in 2003.

 During the transition to GNOME 2 and shortly thereafter, there were brief talks about creating a GNOME Office suite.
 On 15 September 2003 GNOME-Office 1.0, consisting of AbiWord 2.0, GNOME-DB 1.0, and Gnumeric 1.2.0, was released.
 Although some release planning for GNOME Office 1.2 was happening on the gnome-office mailing list, and Gnumeric 1.4 was announced as a part of it, the 1.2 release of the suite itself never materialized.
 As of 4 May 2014, the GNOME wiki only mentions "GNOME/GTK applications that are useful in an office environment".